MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ActivityAlert.md

 This example adds the external user chris@fabrikam.com to the list of recipients that email notifications are sent to for the activity alert named Contoso Elevation of Privilege.

+> [!NOTE]
-Note: To remove an existing email address from the list of recipients, change the value NotifyUser.Add to NotifyUser.Remove.
+> To remove an existing email address from the list of recipients, change the value NotifyUser.Add to NotifyUser.Remove.

 ### Example 2
 ```